Fulham’s Lookman was like a 12-year-old sent to bed – Euell on RB Leipzig loanee | Goal.com

 Fulham’s Lookman was like a 12-year-old sent to bed – Euell on RB Leipzig loanee

-Former Charlton Athletic forward Jason Euell has given an account on how new Fulham signing Ademola Lookman had expressed his frustrations when things didn’t go his way.
+Former Charlton Athletic forward Jason Euell has given an account on how new Fulham signing Ademola Lookman had expressed his frustrations when things didn’t go his way in the past.

-The 22-year-old Anglo-Nigerian – who is on loan from RB Leipzig, has struggled since he left Charlton for Everton in 2017.
+The 22-year-old Anglo-Nigerian – who is on loan from RB Leipzig, had struggled when he left Charlton for Everton in 2017.

 After failing to be a regular at Goodison Park, he moved to Leipzig on loan during the second half of the 2017-18 season and after 11 appearances, five goals and four assists, the German outfit purchased him permanently for £16.2 million in the summer of 2019.